Romance Languages, M.A. - Italian

 ITA 529 – Refashioning Italy – 3 credits

-In addition, students are required to choose one of three options for a two-semester sequence Capstone course (6 credits)
+In addition, students are required to choose one of three options for a two-semester sequence Capstone course, as explained above (6 credits)

-Permits the analysis of a substantial applied topic in the selected area of concentration.
-The student works with an adviser to write a proposal, which must be passed by the Graduate Committee and the Dean of the Graduate School.
+The Thesis option permits the analysis of a substantial applied topic in the selected area of concentration.
+The student works with an advisor to write a proposal, which must be passed by the Graduate Committee and the Dean of the Graduate School.
 Thesis completion requires satisfactory oral defense of the thesis, and the approval of the thesis adviser, a second reader (a member of the Graduate Committee) and the Dean of the Graduate School.

 WLL 590 — Writing the Thesis Proposal - 3 credits